Anders Lindbäck: Professional

 Having returned to his native Sweden, Lindbäck agreed to a play in the top-flight SHL for the first time since 2010, signing a deal for the remainder of the 2016–17 season with Rögle BK on 14 December 2016.
 Assuming the starting role, he collected 7 wins in 23 games with Rögle BK missing the playoffs to enter a relegation battle.
 He won each of his four games in the post-season to maintain Rögle's status in the SHL.

 On 1 July 2017, Lindbäck returned to his original club in the NHL, agreeing to a one-year, two-way contract with the Nashville Predators.

 On 15 September 2018, Lindbäck signed a one-year contract with Davos of the Swiss National League (NL).
 In the 2018–19 season, he was unable to attain success with Davos, collecting just 12 wins in 31 games as Davos entered a relegation playoff.

 At the conclusion of his contract, Lindbäck continued his journeyman career, accepting a one-year contract as a free agent with Russian club, Torpedo Nizhny Novgorod of the KHL, on 7 May 2019.
 In his debut KHL season in 2019–20, Lindbäck enjoyed a successful season with Torpedo, collecting 17 wins and posting a 2.39 goals against average.

 On 5 May 2020, Lindbäck left Torpedo as a free agent and was signed to a one-year contract with Finnish KHL club, Jokerit.
 He made 28 appearances during his second season with Jokerit before the club withdrew from the KHL during the 2021–22 season due to the Russian invasion of Ukraine.

 As a free agent, Lindbäck returned to his roots in agreeing to a three-year contract with his original SHL club, Brynäs IF, on 20 May 2022.

+On 4 October 2024, after not having played for nine months, Lindbäck signed a six-week contract with the Vienna Capitals in the multi-state ICEHL as a temporary replacement for injured goaltender Tyler Parks.
+After posting a goals-against average of 3.29 and a save percentage of .895 in four games, the Capitals allowed his contract to expire.

+On 4 February 2025, Lindbäck signed with SHL club Färjestad BK to serve as the team's third-string goaltender for the remainder of the 2024-25 season.